awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.

  ** [BisectBatchOnFunctionError](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-BisectBatchOnFunctionError"></a>
-\(Streams\) If the function returns an error, split the batch in two and retry\.
+\(Streams only\) If the function returns an error, split the batch in two and retry\.
 The default value is false\.
 Type: Boolean

  ** [DestinationConfig](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-DestinationConfig"></a>
-\(Streams\) An Amazon SQS queue or Amazon SNS topic destination for discarded records\.
+\(Streams only\) An Amazon SQS queue or Amazon SNS topic destination for discarded records\.
 Type: [DestinationConfig](API_DestinationConfig.md) object

  ** [EventSourceArn](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-EventSourceArn"></a>